 How to adjust the audio balance on Apple Watch

 Tampering with the stereo balance on your watch is not too dissimilar from doing it on iPhone, albeit there is one hitch to observe: the setting cannot be found on watchOS itself.
 Accordingly, in order to listen to media on your Apple Watch at a customized audio balance, you are going to have to revert back to your iPhone at least one more time.

 As soon as the Apple Watch audio balance is altered, any Bluetooth earbuds connected directly to your Apple Watch will be impacted by the updated setting.
 To get to the balance dial applicable to your watch, follow the steps below:

 1) On your iPhone, open the Watch app.

-4) Again, scroll down until you come across the Left – Right scale to adjust the audio balance between left and right channels.
+3) Scroll down to Hearing and you’ll come across the Left – Right scale to adjust the audio balance between left and right channels.
 Now calibrate to your liking!